goreleaser/goreleaser/www/docs/scm/github.md

 ## GitHub Enterprise

-You can use GoReleaser with GitHub Enterprise by providing its URLs in the `.goreleaser.yml` configuration file:
+You can use GoReleaser with GitHub Enterprise by providing its URLs in the `.goreleaser.yml` configuration file.
+This takes a normal string or a template value.

 ```yaml
 # .goreleaser.yml